Selected Past Fellows:

 Steere House Nursing and Rehabilitation Center

-Home and Hospice Care of Rhode Island
+Home, Hospice and Palliative Care of Rhode Island

 Veterans Affairs Medical Center